scribu/wp-front-end-editor/readme.txt

 To edit something, just double-click it!

-The main goals are to be as *fast* as possible and to be *compatible with any theme*.
+**Goals:**

+* save as many trips to the backend as possible
+* compatible with any theme, out of the box
+* light and fast

 **Editable fields:**